jamesplease/bestfetch/README.md

 ##### `clearActiveRequests()`

 Removes all of the tracked in-flight requests.
+In-flight requests are not cancelled: calling this method only ensures that subsequent identical requests are not deduped.

 > Note: it is very unlikely that you would ever need to call this method.